rahulmedicharla/mood.ai/README.md

 3. Activate virtual environment by running
 ```source myenv/bin/activate``` on MacOs or Linux, or
 ```source myenv/Scripts/activate``` on Windows
-4. Everytime you want to run the program, make sure to activate the virtual environment as this is where all the dependencies for the project will live
+4. Everytime you want to run the program, make sure to activate and virtual environment as this is where all the dependencies for the project will live
 5. Install all dependecies for the project in your virtual environment by running
 ```pip install -r requirements.txt``` on Windows, and
 ```pip3 install requirements.txt``` on Mac